imagej/imagej.github.io/plugins/feature_demo.md

 description: This page is a feature demo.
 ---

-{% include info-box icon_path="/images/icons/40px-Information-sign.png" content="Hey this is the info box!
+{% include info-box content="Hey this is the info box!

 - item 1
 - item 2

-If you want to learn more about how to create an info box, view the source of this page!" %}
+If you want to learn more about how to create an info box, view the source of this page!
+Such wow!" %}

 {% include sidebar title="Demo" content="Introduction, |, Left image, Right image, Center image, Fit image, Figure left, Figure right,Figure center, Figure row, Markdown table, YouTube video, Embedded images in table, Math equations, Sidebox, Syntax highlighting, Menu breadcrumbs" %}